-Making your messages interactive with buttons allows you to provide more value to your users.
-It allows them to complete tasks quickly in the context of their conversation and workflow without having to navigate elsewhere.
+Making your messages interactive allows you to provide more value to your users.
+It enables them to complete tasks quickly in the context of their conversation and workflow without having to navigate elsewhere.

 Interactions should focus on what team members are trying to do right then and there.
 Instead of offering many options, focus on the simple, common tasks that make sense to complete inside of Slack conversations.

 Attachments allow you to add richer formatting to messages as well as buttons.
 Use the least amount of formatting needed.

 On iOS and Android, our message attachments render something like:

 Don't use an attachment when regular message text will suffice, and don't send multiple attachments when a single attachment will do.